-Corporations are increasingly held accountable for their effect on both the environment and society.
-This course focuses on the corporation’s responsibility to its key constituencies such as customers, employees, shareholders, communities, and the environment in all parts of their operations.
-This concept extends beyond obligations to comply with regulations alone and finds companies taking further steps voluntarily to “do well by doing good”.
+Corporations are not only expected to contribute to solving these problems for society, but also for their own sake – to stay competitive.
+This masterclass focuses on the corporation’s responsibility to its key constituencies such as customers, employees, shareholders, communities, and the environment, in all parts of their operations.
+This concept extends beyond obligations to comply with regulations alone, and finds companies taking further steps voluntarily to ‘do well by doing good’.

 The participant can be substituted by someone from the same organisation on the same course without extra costs.